 - Review job descriptions, as well as perform company and industry research.

-You can watch video clips of USC (and other university) alumni being interviewed about their career paths in diverse industries and positions.
+Watch video clips of USC (and other university) alumni being interviewed about their career paths in diverse industries and positions.
 Some of the alumni featured in Candid Careers have offered to talk with you – look under the alumni Candid Career profile for the checked “Career Coach” button.

 Most professions have a national and/or regional association intended to enhance knowledge and build networks through local chapter meetings, trainings, and conferences.
 Many of these professional associations have a discounted rate for students.
 Industry professionals are impressed and often willing to mentor students who show initiative when joining and participating/volunteering for these associations.